erichwoo/sudoku-se/DESIGN.md

        1. Return to the previous cell and pick a different number from its set of possible numbers.
        2. Repeat while there are no numbers to choose from for each cell.

- 2. 3x3 grid build
+ 2. selective/constraint-based Backtracing with 3x3 grid building
-    1. for each number 1-9,
-       1. initate int[3][3] c_block, signifying which column of grids, then which column within that column of grids is blocked.
-Scope is for each number, but shouldn't reset every row of grids; need to trace across every grid.
-       2. for each row of grids in puzzle (3)
-       	  1. initiate int[3] r_block of {0,0,0} signifiying (0/1) whether the {top,middle/bot} is blocked out within that row of grids.
-Scope is for each row of grids; should reset every row, but need to trace while walking down each grid in the row.
-       	  2. for each column of grids in puzzle (3)
+    1. initiate int[9][2][9] block[] to 0 for blocked row/columns [#][r/c][r/c #].
+1 signifies that number's row/column # is blocked
+    2. initiate an int index at 1, will run from 1-81
+    3. initiate an empty *ggrid* (see Major Data Structures)
+    4. call BUILD_FUNC(index, block[], *ggrid*)
+       1. if index = 82,
+       	  1. return true; will recursively return true back to top-level
+       2. otherwise, choose # based on 81/9 rounded up (index - 1)/9 + 1
+       	  * will increment from 1 to 9
+	  * if this isn't still random (which I think it is), then just create variables tracking # selected/still available
+       3. select the 3x3 *igrid* based on index % 9 ie. row (1-3, 4-6, 7-8 & 0) and column (147, 258, 360)
-       	     1. get the set of 0's for that grid
+       4. get a copy of the set of 0's for that *igrid*
-	     	* will be a set of {row, column} locations in the grid
-	     2. remove blocked rows and blocked columns from set of 0's based on int[3] r_block and int[3][3] c_block
+       5. remove blocked rows and blocked columns from set of 0's based block[]
+       6. while set of 0's is not empty,
-	     3. randomly select one {r, c} location in set of 0's and place number in that location in grid.
+       	  1. randomly select one {r, c} location in set of 0's and place number in that location in *igrid*.
+       	  2. if sudoku solver success,
-	     4. fill in which row in that row of grids is blocked in r_block
+       	     1. fill in which row in that row of grids is blocked in block[]
-	     5. fill in which column in that column of grids is blocked in c_block
+       	     2. fill in which column in that column of grids is blocked in block[]
+	     3. call BUILD_FUNC(index+1, block[], puzzle)
+	     4. if above is true, return true
+	     5. if above is false, remove # from *igrid*, block[], and set of 0's, then try again.
+       7. if set of 0's is exhausted, return false; will go back up one level to previous BUILD_FUNC call.

 Once the grid is fully filled...
-   1. For a random number of iterations between 40 and 81...
+   1. For a number of iterations between 40 and 64... (we'll expand this as much as we can)
       1. Remove a random number from the puzzle and replace with 0.
       2. Run the new puzzle through the solver.
       	 1. If the puzzle is not unique, reinstate the deleted number and try again.